eisenjulian/nlp_estimator_tutorial/blog.md

  * A [Jupyer notebook](https://github.com) that can run locally, or on Colaboratory.
  * The TensorFlow [Vector Representation of Words](https://www.tensorflow.org/tutorials/word2vec) tutorial.

-In a following post, we will show how to build a model using eager execution, work with out-of0memory datasets, train in Cloud ML, and deploy with TensorFlow Serving.
+In a following post, we will show how to build a model using eager execution, work with out-of memory datasets, train in Cloud ML, and deploy with TensorFlow Serving.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjc2NjEwNzhdfQ==
+eyJoaXN0b3J5IjpbODA2MTU5MDY2XX0=
 -->